Henk van Waarde

 I am an assistant professor at the University of Groningen, where I work in the Systems, Control and Optimization group within the Bernoulli Institute.

-I am also a member of the Centre for Data Science and Systems Complexity and the Jan C. Willems Center for Systems and Control.
+I am also a member of the Centre for Data Science and Systems Complexity and the

 For my bio and a summary of my CV, check out this page.